LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - Use a distro compatible with the architecture (x64, ARM, A1, etc.)
 - If encrypted, acquisition is still done as the forensic software is at sequential access, we'll still have an encrypted acquisition but we nonetheless have an acquisition

+WinFE (Windows Forensic Environment) -> windows--based bootable environment

+What about mobile phones?
+- Same structure as a pc from abstract level
+- Whole different thing at actual level
+- Everything is encrypted

 ##